sourcegraph/handbook/content/departments/engineering/teams/cody/llm-proxy/index.md

 To roll out a new LLM Proxy build:

-- `completions.sourcegraph.com`: Make a PR that updates [`llm-proxy/envs/prod/cloudrun/main.tf`](https://github.com/sourcegraph/infrastructure/blob/main/llm-proxy/envs/prod/cloudrun/main.tf) to point to the new build.
+- `cody-gateway.sourcegraph.com`: Make a PR that updates [`cody-gateway/envs/prod/cloudrun/main.tf`](https://github.com/sourcegraph/infrastructure/blob/main/cody-gateway/envs/prod/cloudrun/main.tf) to point to the new build.
 The image must be in the standard `main`-branch tag format e.g. `218287_2023-05-10_5.0-5bd03cd18e71`.
-- `completions.sgdev.org`: [Go to the "Deploy revision" page of the Cloud Run service](https://console.cloud.google.com/run/deploy/us-central1/llm-proxy?project=llm-proxy-dev) and click "Deploy" without changing any configuration - this will redeploy the service with the latest `llm-proxy:insiders` image.
+- `cody-gateway.sgdev.org`: [Go to the "Deploy revision" page of the Cloud Run service](https://console.cloud.google.com/run/deploy/us-central1/cody-gateway?project=cody-gateway-dev) and click "Deploy" without changing any configuration - this will redeploy the service with the latest `cody-gateway:insiders` image.
   - This will also happen whenever a Terraform change happens to the `cloudrun` module.

 To configure [alerting](#alerting), some initial setup outside of the Terraform module are required as Terraform modules may not be available or configured: